-\textbf{Retrieval-Augmented Generation}.
-RAG, a specific type of retrieval-enhanced machine learning (REML) \cite{zamani:reml, kim2024reml}, has been widely adopted in various domains, including language modeling \cite{Khandelwal2020Generalization}, question-answering \cite{izacard_few-shot_2022}, personalization \cite{salemi:lamp, salemi2024optimization, kumar2024longlamp, neelakanteswara2024ragstostyle}, and recommendation \cite{zeng2024federatedrec}.
-Studies on the evaluation of RAG models have primarily focused on their effectiveness, including end-to-end performance \cite{izacard_few-shot_2022, guu-realm, Lewis+al:2020} and the assessment of individual components \cite{es-etal-2024-ragas, saadfalcon2023ares, salemi2024erag}.
-However, little research has focused on evaluating fairness in RAG models, with the exception of recent work \cite{Shrestha_2024_CVPR}, which improved demographic diversity in human image generation by conditioning a generative model with externally retrieved images that help debias the generation process.
+RAG, a specific type of retrieval-enhanced machine learning (REML) \citep{zamani:reml, kim2024reml}, has been widely adopted in various domains, including language modeling \citep{Khandelwal2020Generalization}, question-answering \citep{izacard_few-shot_2022}, and personalization \citep{salemi:lamp, salemi2024optimization, neelakanteswara2024ragstostyle}.
+Studies on the evaluation of RAG models have primarily focused on their effectiveness, including end-to-end performance \citep{izacard_few-shot_2022, guu-realm, Lewis+al:2020} and the assessment of individual components \citep{es-etal-2024-ragas, saadfalcon2023ares, salemi2024erag, ru2024ragchecker}, such as retrieval relevance and model faithfulness.
+Furthermore, recent efforts have explored attribution mechanisms for ensuring the trustworthiness of RAG responses \citep{gao:rarr, gao:alce}, examining how thoroughly models reference the source text and thus promoting a more faithful generation process.

+However, little research has focused on evaluating fairness in retrieval-enhanced generation models, with the exception of recent work \citep{Shrestha_2024_CVPR}, which improved demographic diversity in human image generation by conditioning a generative model with externally retrieved images that help debias the generation process.